The Child’s Best Interests

 • The reasons the other parent objects

-However, the non-custodial parent cannot claim the child as a qualifying child for the earned income credit.
+However, the noncustodial parent cannot claim the child as qualifying for the earned income credit.
 The IRS defines the custodial parent as the parent with whom the child spends the most time.

 If you cannot agree on who will claim the child, the court may order you to claim the child during alternate years or decide in one parent’s favor.